Audiohotshot/fretgenerator360/README.md

 Version:
 It still is in Beta-phase.

-Know issues: no validationcheck on negative or insane big numbers, yet.
+Known issues: no validationcheck on negative or insane big numbers, yet.
 So just use realistic numbers and you'll be fine.

 Options: